Course Overview

 Landscape Studies 2b

-This unit takes the knowledge of materials and landscape process developed in LS2A and looks at the use and application of these materials and processes in the planning, design and management of landscapes.
+This module takes the knowledge of materials and landscape process developed in LS2A and looks at the use and application of these materials and processes in the planning, design and management of landscapes.

 MLA Part 2

-Part 2 provides a final year of education for both landscape graduates and conversion students alike, and encourages a much greater degree of autonomy and the opportunity to develop personal practice through both design and research based work.
+Part 2 provides a final year of education for both landscape graduates and conversion students alike, and encourages a greater degree of autonomy and the opportunity to develop personal practice through both design and research-based work.
 A strong professional element underpins the whole year.
 Key points:

-• Atelier units encourage students to apply theoretical ideas and agendas to a specific landscape context and to develop individual trajectories rooted in their personal strengths and interests.
+• Atelier modules encourage students to apply theoretical ideas and agendas to a specific landscape context and to develop individual trajectories rooted in their personal strengths and interests.

-• Students gain both direct personal experience as well as a theoretical understanding of the professional context of the subject.
+• Students gain both direct personal experience and a theoretical understanding of the professional context of the subject.

-• A Dissertation and Exhibition unit provides a framework for more detailed individual research into topics of personal and professional interest.
+• A Dissertation and Exhibition module provides a framework for more detailed individual research exploring theoretical and professional topics central to the discipline.

 Part 2 of the MLA consists of 5 units, totalling 180 credits.